livz/livz.github.io/_posts/2025-12-18-advent-of-pwn.md

 ```

 <div class="box-note">
-I'm sure there's a more elegant solution that having 3 terminals and using a fifo to transmit the payload but I got used to this setup because it helps with debugging in GDB.
+I'm sure there's a more elegant solution than having 3 terminals and using a FIFO to transmit the payload but I got used to this setup because it helps with debugging in GDB.
 </div>

+Day 10 -